 Erica taught and performed in the US with Ambuya Beauler Dyoko during 2000 and 2001, Fradreck Mujuru in 2003, Fradreck and Fungai Mujuru in 2004, Irene Chigamba in 2006 and 2007, Vakaranga Venharetare in 2008, Patience Chaitezvi in 2009, Renold & Caution Shonhai in 2010, Caution Shonhai in 2011, Leonard Chiyanike in 2012, and ‘Samaita’ Vitalis Botsa in 2015.

-> Erica taught and performed with Leonard Chiyanike in Bali, Indonesia, in 2014.
+Erica taught and performed with Leonard Chiyanike in Bali, Indonesia, in 2014.
 She toured the US with Fradreck Mujuru in 2014 and 2016, also teaching in Germany with him in 2014.
-Erica also performs solo mbira around the world, including many visits to Argentina.
+Erica also teaches and performs solo mbira around the world, including many visits to Argentina.

-> Erica has been recorded on a number of commercial CDs, now out of print, of which 4 are still available as both CDs and Downloads from MBIRA: her solo recordings Mbira Dreams and Mbira: Healing Music of Zimbabwe, Forward Kwenda’s CD Svikiro: Meditations of an Mbira Master, and one solo on the international lullaby compilation Mama’s Lullaby.
+Erica has been recorded on a number of commercial CDs, now out of print, of which 4 are still available as both CDs and Downloads from MBIRA: her solo recordings Mbira Dreams and Mbira: Healing Music of Zimbabwe, Forward Kwenda’s CD Svikiro: Meditations of an Mbira Master, and one solo on the international lullaby compilation Mama’s Lullaby.
 MBIRA released her solo CD Healing Dreams: Ancient Mbira of Zimbabwe in 2009.
 She also plays mbira on the recordings of numerous Zimbabwean musicians.

 Erica is particularly adept at making mbira music accessible to American audiences and mbira students, and others around the world who are new to mbira music.